mjirv/rafa/README.md

 ## Usage
 1. Run `pip3 install rafa`
 2. Run `rafa init hello_world` to create a new Rafa project
-3. Run `python3 project.py`
+3. Run `cd hello_world && rafa run`

 ## About
 Rafa has three components:
 1. **Projects**
     - The DAG of Rafa.
-A series of transforms to run against your database
+A series of tests and transforms to run
     - See `sample_project/project.py`
 2. **Transforms**
     - Similar to dbt models.
 Files with a `transform()` function that returns a SQL select statement